 We reached out to some colleagues who know a lot about marketing and sales alignment to get their thoughts on how leaders can lay the foundation for a successful business today – and in the future.

 Welcome to this edition of Authentic Brand’s “Virtual Panel” series: Sales and Marketing, Getting to Alignment.
-This Virtual Panel features a Q&A exchange with four of our Fractional CMOs who have experience in sales and marketing alignment, across a variety of businesses.
+This Virtual Panel features a Q&A exchange with four of our Authentic Fractional CMO™s who have experience in sales and marketing alignment, across a variety of businesses.

 Here’s a quick virtual introduction to our panel of experts (subsequently referred to by first name in the conversation that follows):